 E-3 visa applicants must prove that they are citizens of Australia and must also have a legitimate offer of employment in the US.
 The Australian employee must be coming to work in a specialty occupation capacity in the United States and usually must possess a four-year U.S. bachelor’s degree or the foreign equivalent.
 The employer is also required to pay the foreign worker a specific minimum salary that is normally determined by the Department of Labor wage surveys for a given geographic area and industry.

 Unlike many non-immigrant visas, E-3 visas can be obtained directly from a US Consulate abroad without first obtaining an approved petition in the United States.
 Before applying for the visa abroad, however, the US employer must create a “Public Access File” and file a Labor Condition Application (“LCA”) with the Department of Labor.
 The E-3 visa applicant must take a certified LCA to the visa interview abroad.

 Spouses and Children of E-3 Visa Holders

 Spouses and unmarried children under 21 may accompany the E-3 visa holder to the US and can be given E visas for dependents.
 Spouses of E-3 visa holders may be eligible to apply for an employment-authorization document.

 At Becker & Lee LLP, employment-based immigration is one of our primary practice areas.
 Our experienced attorneys have worked with a range of talented individuals, employers and human resource professionals to obtain E-3, and other temporary work visas for their employees.
 Past clients include graphic design firms, Silicon Valley tech companies, and a range of additional startups and businesses.

 Our E-3 visa lawyers offer comprehensive representation to help ensure legal compliance and efficiency and increase chances of success in the visa application process.
-Contact our San Francisco law firm to learn more about your options.
+Contact our Oakland-based law firm to learn more about your options.